KevCui/obashfuscator/README.md

 ### Bash error "Argument list too long" when executing obfuscated script

-This error will appear when input script size is hug or base64 encoding too many times, the output encoded base64 string is long than [MAX_ARG_STRLEN (131072)](https://www.in-ulm.de/~mascheck/various/argmax/).
-Split huge size script to several smaller ones or encode less times may help to solve this error.
+This error will appear when the output encoded base64 string is longer than [MAX_ARG_STRLEN (131072)](https://www.in-ulm.de/~mascheck/various/argmax/).
+It's usually caused by the huge input script size or too many times of base64 encoding.
+Split huge size script to several smaller ones or encode fewer times may help to solve this error.

 ### Is it easy to deobfuscate?